Journal of Education and Educational Policy Studies

 About JEEPS

 Journal of Education and Educational Policy Studies (JEEPS) is an open access, peer-reviewed academic journal published by EWA Publishing.
-JEEPS is published irregularly.
+JEEPS is published bimonthly.
 JEEPS present latest theoretical and methodological discussions to bear on the scholarly works covering education theories and practices, as well as multifaceted issues arising out of emerging concerns from different situations and debates surrounding latest policies.
 Situated at the forefront of the interdisciplinary fields of education and educational policy studies, this journal seeks to bring together the scholarly insights cantering on education development, reform of education, educational policy, and relevant subfields that trace to the discipline of education, educational policy studies, and combined fields of the aforementioned.
 JEEPS is dedicated to the gathering of intellectual views by scholars and policymakers.
-The articles included are relevant for scholars, policymakers, and students of economics, policy studies, and otherwise interdisciplinary programs.
+The articles included are relevant for scholars, policymakers, and students of educations, policy studies and otherwise interdisciplinary programs.

 For more details of the JEEPS scope, please refer to the Aim & Scope page.
 For more information about the journal, please refer to the FAQ page or contact info@ewapublishing.org.